 So What Does This All Mean For Your Business?

 In today’s world, if you are a business owner and you have a website, it is essential for you to take responsibility for those files and make sure you’re doing all you can to maintain a safe browsing environment – not only for your guests but for the internet community at large.
-If you don’t have an active relationship with a web developer or management company; then you should consider starting one.
-If you do have an active relationship with your developer; then make sure that you (and they) are everything you can to keep your site healthy.
+It is important to maintain an active relationship with a web developer or web management company and make sure that you (and they) are doing everything you can to keep your site healthy.
 Recent updates, like adding an SSL Certificate to your website, is being enforced by search engines to help keep the internet safe for everyone.
-Keep in mind – you are ultimately responsible for you website or blog.
-This responsibility doesn’t automatically fall on your designer or IT professional.
-It is up to you to make sure you are compliant with necessary security measures to protect your business and customers.
+Keep in mind – you are ultimately responsible for your website or blog.
+Maintenance of your website is typically an added service of most designers as it does take time to effectively perform technical oversight for you, so if you are paying for this service, then great.
+If not, you may want to investigate your options.
+As a business owner with a web presence, ultimately it is up to you to make sure you are compliant with necessary security measures to protect your business and customers.

 If you are unsure what these measures are or how your business could be affected, please contact Golden Services Group and start a conversation about a Cyber Security Risk Assessment.
-We’d be happy to help you identify any vulnerabilities that could be placing your business at legal and/or financial risk.
+We’d be happy to help you identify any vulnerabilities and learn what you can do to protect your business from the risks.

 About the Author: Julia Eudy is the founder of Golden Services Group and experienced online marketing professional skilled in interpreting data analytics, writing compelling SEO-ready copy targeting engagement and creating a communication process to promote long-term referrals.
 She is also a STOP.THINK.CONNECT partner and can help you spot potential cyber-security threats and can help you limit risks for your business.